Makktu/StarDrifter-2025/README.md

 (Need to make this project less work, not more...)
 Aim to have full playable Alpha by Sat 25th Jan 2025.
 We will see.

+### Fri 17 Jan 2025

+Worked on behaviour of Swarmers.
+The more of them there are in the world, the faster they are.
+This changes the gameplay to something more frenetic, though.
+Might not want that.
+More, much more testing required.
+And I urgently have to get the Phantom lasers colliding reliably with the player.